Advocacy Advertising | How to Influence Public Opinion Effectively

 As with all successful advertising initiatives, a campaign needs a target audience, a relevant and compelling message, and a way to measure its effectiveness.

-Issue Advocacy vs. Political Advertising
+Non-Political Issue Advocacy vs. Political Advocacy

-Non-Political Advocacy
+Non-Political Issue Advocacy

 Most organizations can conduct issue advocacy advertising as long as it remains non-partisan.
 They cannot endorse political candidates, ballot measures, or issues with a political bias.
 Nonprofits can generally freely run advocacy campaigns within these guidelines.